 A year ago, Exene Cervenka, singer for the LA punk band X, sold off some of her old junk online, and I noted that she collected the same wacky '50s/'60s/'70s kitsch that my old CalArts roommates did.
 Little wonder: my roomies were born in 1961; Cervenka in 1956.
-They belong to a specific generation of artist-hipsters that have long both mocked and cherished the tacky pop culture of the era.
+They belong to a specific generation of artist-hipsters that simultaneously mock and cherish the tacky pop culture of their childhood.

 Tim Burton, born in 1958, is of that generation too.
-In between directing studio potboilers like Alice in Wonderland and Planet of the Apes, his own fascination with mid-century kitsch has fueled a number of smaller, more personal films.
+Between studio potboilers like Alice in Wonderland and Planet of the Apes, his own fascination with mid-century kitsch has fueled a number of smaller, more personal films.
 The problem, of course, is that mainstream audiences aren't in on the joke.
-After all, who besides those fiftysomething artist-hipsters is that familiar with Ed Wood, the Mars Attacks! trading cards, the vampire soap opera Dark Shadows... or the ultra-kitschy paintings of Margaret Keane, the subject of Big Eyes?
+After all, who besides those fiftysomething artist-hipsters is really familiar with Ed Wood, the Mars Attacks! trading cards, the vampire soap opera Dark Shadows... or the ultra-kitschy paintings of Margaret Keane, the subject of Big Eyes?

 It's not that this straightforward biopic will leave anybody in the dark.
-But for those who never knew - or cared - much about the fleeting popularity of Keane's cartoony portraits of dewy-eyed waifs, the film will leave them shrugging.
+But for those who never knew or cared much about the fleeting popularity of Keane's cartoony portraits of doe-eyed waifs, the film will leave them shrugging.

 And that's it.
 No role reversals or surprise twists here.
 As a result, it's hard to get involved in the story, especially as Keane's paintings are a mere footnote in art history.
 The film does explore issues of feminism, the question of what is "real" art, and the arbitrary nature of fame, but the punches don't land hard.
 It's maddening, as there is so much potential for greatness, like in the uncomfortable scene where Walter brainstorms with Margaret on how he should lie about "his" inspirations on television.
 I wish the film spent more time acknowledging the ethical vagaries within Walter and Margaret's arrangement.